Writing Letters of Recommendation

 - Try to quantify the student's strengths or

-rank him or her vis a vis other applicants
+rank him or her in relation to other

 Ms. Doe ranks among the top 10% of